API Error Codes

 What to do when you encounter a 507

-When you encounter a 507 error, you can retry the request every 30s.
+If you must use ad-hoc bots and still encounter a 507 error, you can retry the request every 30s.
 You should be able to claim an ad-hoc bot within a few retries.
+If you receive a Retry-After header, you can try your request again in Retry-After seconds.